kaaproject/kaa-rfcs/0006-cmx2cdp-protocol/README.md

 }
 ```

-### Broadcast messaging
+### Configuration push

-Event-based approach as described in [Kaa BB: messaging IPC](/0003-messaging-ipc/README.md) documentation can be used as alternative,
+Event-based approach as described in [Messaging IPC](/0003-messaging-ipc/README.md) documentation can be used as alternative,
-thus manipulations with configuration schemas are accepted as events.
+thus manipulations with endpoint configurations are accepted as events.

 #### Subject structure

 CMX and CDP should listen on and send broadcast messages to the next subject:

-    kaa.v1.events.{originator-service-instance-id}.endpoint.config.{event-type}
+    kaa.v1.events.{originator-service-instance-name}.endpoint.config.{event-type}

-For subject parts explanation refer to [Kaa BB: messaging IPC](/0003-messaging-ipc/README.md).
+For subject parts explanation refer to [Messaging IPC](/0003-messaging-ipc/README.md).

 There are next types of such messages:

-* _"updated"_ message
+* _"updated"_ message - is initiated by CMX when it receives notification that particular endpoint has updated
+configuration.
-* _"new-available"_ message
+* _"new-available"_ message - is initiated by CDP when it receives new configuration.

 _“updated”_ message structure:

-- `appVersionToken` (string, required) - application version to which configuration schema is applicable.
+- `appVersionToken` (string, required) - application version to which endpoint configuration is applicable.
-- `endpointId` (string, required) - unique identifier of endpoint to which configuration schema is applicable.
+- `endpointId` (string, required) - unique identifier of endpoint to which configuration is applicable.
 - `configVersion` (string, required) - version of endpoint configuration.

 Example: